Did you miss part 1? Here are the next seven. This is part 2 of 3 of our 21 highlights from 2021.

 Over the past two decades, PHC has developed a reputation as one of the truly elite Christian institutions of higher education in the country.

-Founders Magazine offers biblically-faithful perspective on today's hardest issues.
+Founders Magazine offers a biblically-faithful perspective on today's hardest issues.
 It is published once a year.
 Would you like a FREE subscription of Founders Magazine in the mail?

 Want to stay in touch?